Self-publishing is the new black. Yes, again. And, of course, you want to make your book a bestseller.

 With all the above in mind, Amanda comes to the conclusion that self-publishing is the best option to maintain creativity over her book and make it stand out from the crowd of competitors.

-Opting for self-publishing, it’s the author (you!) who chooses a release date of a future bestseller, its price, design, and marketing campaign.
-The challenge is to get it right.
+Opting for self-publishing, it’s the author (you!) who chooses a release date of a future bestseller; it’s price, design, and marketing campaign.
+The challenge with book marketing is to get it right.